 The takeaway: You can always lean on influencers to raise brand awareness and give your messaging a little oomph.
 However, just be ultra careful with how you deploy them and your messaging — i.e., avoid a Kendall Jenner situation.
 Influencer marketing is here to stay, and your company should think about identifying the influencers your target audience is most likely to follow or respect.

 Here’s to the Next 55 Years of Pepsi Marketing Strategy

-Pepsi’s marketing strategy has evolved over the decades and continues to do so, as the brand focuses on making inroads with health-conscious Gen Z consumers and leveraging data to bring greater awareness to its entire product portfolio, which includes Mountain Dew, Gatorade and even Doritos.
+Pepsi’s marketing strategy has evolved over the decades and continues to do so, as the brand focuses on making inroads with the health-conscious Gen Z consumer and leveraging data to bring greater awareness to its entire product portfolio, which includes Mountain Dew, Gatorade and even Doritos.